Specialist analytical support for archaeology

 Palehua Archaeology Project

-Listed in public profile materials as part of Rachel Kulick’s broader field history and comparative project experience beyond Mediterranean settings.
+Part of Dr. Rachel Kulick's broader field experience and comparative perspective beyond Mediterranean settings.

 Mediterranean Resilience research